 Remember the days when you kept your head down, worked hard, and hoped for the financial best?
-With “best” being defined as a meager 2-4% annual raise, which wasn’t even guaranteed, and if you were lucky enough to receive a raise, the majority of it would be swallowed by taxes.
+With “best” being defined as a meager 2 to 4% annual raise, which wasn’t even guaranteed, and if you were lucky enough to receive a raise, the majority of it would be swallowed by taxes.
 If your employer didn’t come to the table with the dollars, you either spent your days complaining or looking for another job.

 Today, employees are getting bolder with their requests, because competition for competent talent is fierce and the outrageous level of perks has escalated compensation expectations.
 The proof is in the data, as reported by The Bureau of Labor Statistics, which shows a general upward trend of increased salary and compensation costs for employees across industry sectors.
 Whether you’re a barista or a banker, you’re probably seeing a few more dollars in your paycheck.
 All of this sounds great for employees, but what about for small business owners?

 To throw salt into an open wound, when employees quit, you’re left with the turnover costs.
 This includes the costs for recruiting, hiring, training, and onboarding new talent.
 And that’s not even accounting for the effect on your other employees, who have to pick up the work slack for employees who’ve hit the road.

 While money isn’t everything, it’s a large part of why employees leave their jobs.
 You may be able to keep an employee if you have a stellar company culture, but sooner or later they’ll be clamoring for cash, and you have to be a step ahead of the request.